Chase ends in Crenshaw District as suspect with young child in vehicle taken into custody

-LOS ANGELES -- A child was rescued by authorities after a chase came to an end in in the Crenshaw District Tuesday evening after the suspect surrendered.
+LOS ANGELES (KABC) -- An assault suspect driving with a young child inside the vehicle led authorities on a chase that ended in the Crenshaw District Tuesday evening.

-California Highway Patrol was in pursuit of the driver suspected of assaulting a California Highway Patrol officer.
+California Highway Patrol units were in pursuit of the driver suspected of assaulting an officer during a traffic stop in the East Los Angeles area, although details regarding the alleged assault were not immediately known.

-The suspect was leading officers through the East L.A. area and was driving on a shredded wheel.
+The suspect was leading officers through East L.A. in a Toyota Prius and AIR7 HD was overhead as the driver's car was fleeing on a shredded wheel, causing sparks to fly from the rims.

-When the driver surrendered near Jefferson and Crenshaw boulevards, he exited the vehicle and authorities took the child from the suspect's arms.
+The suspect eventually pulled over near Jefferson and Crenshaw boulevards in the Crenshaw District.
+When he exited, he was holding a child in his arms.

+After what appeared to be a calm back-and-forth exchange with officers, the suspect was taken into custody after he handed the child over.

 Chase ends in Crenshaw District as suspect with young child in vehicle taken into custody